p/wolis-phpbb/README.md

 ### Use of third-party tools

-Wolis does not shy away from using other tools to achieve its goals.
-Besides using CasperJS for JavaScript testing, Wolis already uses [jshint](http://www.jshint.com/) for JavaScript code checks.
+Wolis tries to use existing tools and libraries where practical.
+JavaScript testing is performed via CasperJS.
+[jshint](http://www.jshint.com/) is employed for JavaScript code checks.
+WebRacer, despite being at the core of most of Wolis's tests, is an independent project.
+Capybara is being investigated as an alternative way of testing JavaScript functionality.

+The goal of Wolis is to glue these disparate components into a single coherent system while doing the least possible amount of work.

 ### Black box testing